 (3) Effect is to be given to directions under this section.

-[Section 154AB inserted by No. 42 of 2004 s.
+[Section 154AB inserted: No. 42 of 2004 s.
 117.]

 154AC.
 Regulations for subsidy from Supplementation Fund

 (1) The regulations may authorise WorkCover WA to approve an application by an employer for reimbursement of the cost of paying an award of damages to which Part IV Division 2 applies in a case in which a question as to the worker’s degree of disability was referred under section 93EA(3) to the extent, if any, to which the cost exceeds the amount ascertained in accordance with regulations made for the purposes of this section.